vaderjunior/HCI_IARVR_Blog/content/posts/week-5/index.md

 This week was finally “hands on” instead of just thinking.

-I started by forking and cloning the VR-locomotion-parkour repo from our course.
+I started by forking and cloning the VR locomotion parkour repo from our course.
 The instructions said “open the VRParkour folder as a Unity project”, but when I did that and hit Play, the scene was completely empty.

 After poking around a bit I realised I had just opened a blank scene.
 The real content is in Assets/Scenes/ParkourChallenge.unity.
 Once I opened that, suddenly the whole level, coins, banners, etc. showed up and actually ran on the Quest.

-The next step was to prepare the scene for my Avatar air-scooter idea.
-The original setup was first-person, with the camera rig basically being the player.
-I wanted a third-person view where the camera follows a character sitting on a ball of air.
+The next step was to prepare the scene for my Avatar air scooter idea.
+The original setup was first person, with the camera rig basically being the player.
+I wanted a third person view where the camera follows a character sitting on a ball of air.

 So I: